 Our No Iron shirts save time and ensure a professional appearance straight from the dryer.
 A finish applied to the entire garment bonds the cotton fibers together so the fabric resists wrinkles and returns to its original smoothness.
 At Lands' End, we wash-test every No Iron style to ensure the finish will last for up to at least 30 wash cycles.

 Stain Resistant / Stain Release

 It's easy to get these two mixed up, but there is a significant difference.
 Stain-resistant garments prevent spills from getting an immediate grip on fibers.
 Stain-release fabrics make it easier for grime to wash out.
 Both features help apparel look new longer.

 The UPF (ultraviolet protection factor) rating indicates how effectively fabric blocks ultraviolet (UV) radiation.
 A UPF rating of 50 means that the fabric blocks over 97% of the sun's harmful rays.
-Of course, even if you wear a UPF 50-rated polo, you should still wear sunscreen if you're heading outdoors.
+Of course, even if you wear a UPF 50-rated custom work polo shirt, you should still wear sunscreen if you're heading outdoors.

 - 3 polo ideas perfect for professional & casual events

 - How to dress your team for off-site work days